ShaneChaneShane/HotelBookingDemo_ReactNextjs/README.md

 # HotelBookingDemo_ReactNextjs
-A demo single-page web. built with React.js and Next.js for the frontend, styled using Tailwind CSS and written in TypeScript.
+A demo single-page website built with React.js and Next.js for the frontend, styled using Tailwind CSS and written in TypeScript.
 The backend is powered by Node.js and Express.js

 link of the website :